ceph/ceph/doc/glossary.rst

 	Ceph
 	Ceph Block Device
+                A software instrument that orchestrates the storage of block-based data in Ceph.
+Ceph Block Device (also called "RBD", or "RADOS block device") splits block-based application data into "chunks".
+RADOS stores these chunks as objects.
+Ceph Block Device orchestrates the storage of those objects across the storage cluster.
+See also :term:`RBD`.

 	Ceph Block Storage
                 The block storage "product," service or capabilities when used in conjunction with ``librbd``, a hypervisor such as QEMU or